-Term Topic title(s) and overview Knowledge Skills Assessment Wider learning (Equality and diversity, SMSC, cultural capital) Autumn 'Beginnings and Journeys' In this first unit, students will explore some fascinating Greek, Norse and biblical stories to help them navigate not only their future literature study, but also to engage with the myriad of allusions that can be found in everyday existence.
+Term Topic title(s) and overview Knowledge Skills Assessment Wider learning (Equality and diversity, SMSC, cultural capital) Autum 'Beginnings and Journeys' In this first unit, students will explore some fascinating Greek, Norse and biblical stories to help them navigate not only their future literature study, but also to engage with the myriad of allusions that can be found in everyday existence.
 Students will focus on developing an understanding of core character archetypes and apply these to the myths they study in order to begin viewing characters as constructions right from the beginning of their secondary journey.
-Students will also be given the opportunity to use these myths as a source of inspiration for their own writing and be introduced to the core concepts of narrative structure, voice and perspective in preparation for term 2.
-A range of myths from Greek, Norse mythology in addition to extracts from Biblical verses and modern interpretations of these myths Three most common types of myth (aetiological, historical psychological) What an archetype is and why these are used in literature What makes an archetypal hero What makes an archetypal villain Some of the female archetypes used in literature (the temptress, villainous, angelic and fallen woman) What narrative voice and perspective are and their effects The hero's journey READING SKILLS Students will study: Inference skills Character archetypes Fretag's Pyramid Narrative voice and perspective Critical perspective - the feminist lens Learning from stories (morals) WRITING SKILLS Students will study: Creating a topic sentence Embedding quotations Narrative voice and perspective changes Using main and subordinate clauses Students will receive regular formative feedback throughout their lessons (self, peer, verbal and live).
+Students will A range of myths from Greek, Norse mythology in addition to extracts from Biblical verses and modern interpretations of these myths Three most common types of myth (aetiological, historical psychological) What an archetype is and why these are used in literature Identify the common types of myths Evaluate the roles of heroes and villains in texts Explain how myths and biblical verses have influenced archetypes Evaluate the use of narrative perspective and how this effects meaning Students will receive regular formative feedback throughout their lessons (self, peer, verbal and live).
 Final assessment: MCQ questions on core knowledge from across the unit Reading assessment, focusing on short answer inference and creation of topic sentences/ paragraph.
 Recommended reading for this unit.
 Morality Seven Deadly Sins/ Seven Virtues Exploring and understanding the impact of mythology on literature and British society.